Mastodon Instance Blocking FAQDzuk

 If we have irreconcilable differences, then I simply want both of us to go our own way.
 And if you're not okay with my taking my instance my own way, then you're kind of acting like a stalker.

 However, I do understand that people might be unhappy that people just block them without a way to talk about things, but that's unfortunately how Mastodon works.
-I personally have given my Matrix address in my list so you can talk with me about it if you wish :).
+And while I have from time to time given other forms of contact, they have just become vectors for harrassment, and I don't have the energy to deal with that.

 Are blocklists an attempt to centralise the federation?